sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/notes/public_key.md

 ## Copy your public key that was generated alongside the private key

-To copy your public key contents, print the file on the terminal using the following command:
+To copy your public key contents, print the file on the terminal using the following command `more ~/.ssh/id_rsa.pub`, then you should see a long generated text like so:

 ```
 $ more ~/.ssh/id_rsa.pub